Policy Brief

 Increasing the scope of Regulation and Order-making powers, to make sure the Law can be extended further and remains fit-for-purpose over the years ahead.

-On 23 April 2024 a ministerial statement gave details of the way forward for the new Residential Tenancy Law, which will be lodged later this year.
+On 23 April 2024 a ministerial statement gave details of the way forward for the new Residential Tenancy Law.
 The law will provide for enhanced security of tenure for tenants.
 A new type of tenancy will -

 - Allow for an initial fixed-term arrangement.